Graduates

 Emily Cauduro

-Emily Cauduro is a first year PhD student in Criminology and Social Justice.
+Emily Cauduro is a third year PhD student in Criminology and Social Justice.
 She completed her honors Bachelors degree in forensic science and psychology from Trent University and her Masters degree in Child and Youth Studies from Brock University.
 Emily is also a certified polygraph examiner with the Canadian Association of Police Polygraphers and the American Polygraph Association.
 For her master's thesis, Emily explored how police interactions with Indigenous peoples has been influenced following the publication of the Truth and Reconciliation Commission Report.
-For her dissertation, under the supervision of Dr. Olga Marques, Emily hopes to continue research on police interactions, Indigenous peoples involved in the criminal justice system, and intimate partner violence.
+For her dissertation, under the supervision of Dr. Olga Marques, Emily will continue her research on police interactions, Indigenous peoples involved in the criminal justice system, and intimate partner violence.

 Brittany Frade